 Weekly Real Time Session

-If you are unable to join us in real time, the recording of the Adobe Connect session will be posted afterward on the session archive page for review at your convenience.
+If you are unable to join us in real time, watch the recording on YouTube after the session.

 How’s it going so far?
 Have suggestions for making the BlendKit Course better?
-Please don’t hesitate to send an email to Kelvin at anytime.
+Please don’t hesitate to send an email to the BlendKit team at anytime.
 However, we’d also love to compile everyone’s quick feedback via the Week 04 Feedback Form.
 Please consider taking a moment or two to let us know how the BlendKit Course is going for you.